Tyrrrz/Tyrrrz.me/data/blog/parsing-with-fparsec/Post.md

 Once we run this piece of code, we should see `Value: Golden State Warriors`.
 Awesome, we've verified that our parser works and made a pretty simple but useful API around it.

-_The finished project is also available as a gist [here](https://gist.github.com/Tyrrrz/eb68660903c9c6e4dd231eeee20113a4)._

 ## Wait, but where are the monads?

 If you've come here after my previous article or were otherwise expecting to see monads here, you might be a bit surprised that there were none so far.
 This is because the combinators FParsec provides out of the box are so powerful you very rarely need to resort to it.